 Vietnam is a development success story.
-Political and economic reforms (Doi Moi) launched in 1986 have transformed Vietnam from one of the poorest countries in the world, with per capita income below $100, to a lower middle income country within a quarter of a century with per capita income of $1,960 by the end of 2013.
-Vietnam has already attained four of its ten original Millennium Development Goal targets and is likely to attain three more by 2015.
+Political and economic reforms (Doi Moi) launched in 1986 have transformed Vietnam from one of the poorest countries in the world, with per capita income below $100, to a lower middle income country within a quarter of a century with per capita income of over $2,000 by the end of 2014.
+To date, Viet Nam has achieved most and in some cases surpassed a number of the Millennium Development Goals (MDGs), particularly with the goals on poverty reduction, education and gender equality.

 The external sector continues to be an important engine of growth.
-Export value in US dollar terms is estimated to have grown by 15.9% in the first five months of 2014, outperforming other countries in the region.
+Export value in US dollar terms is estimated to have grown by 11.6% in 2014, outperforming other countries in the region.
 Vietnam’s traditional labor-intensive manufacturing exports such as garments, footwear and furniture, continue to grow at a rapid clip.
-Recent additions to the export basket such as hi-tech and high-value products (cell phones, computers, electronics, and automobile parts) have also maintained rapid growth.
+Recent additions to the export basket such as hi-tech and high-value products (cell phones, computers, electronics, and automobile parts) have also maintained rapid growth, and have now become the largest share of export.

 The Socio-Economic Development Strategy (SEDS) 2011-2020 gives attention to structural reforms, environmental sustainability, social equity, and emerging issues of macroeconomic stability.
 It defines three "breakthrough areas": (i) promoting human resources/skills development (particularly skills for modern industry and innovation), (ii) improving market institutions, and (iii) infrastructure development.

 A five-year Socio-Economic Development Plan (SEDP 2011-2015) elaborated objectives for the first five years of the SEDS and identifies the specific measures and resources that are needed to achieve high quality and sustainable economic growth, including: the need to restructure the economy to increase the share of high value-adding economic activities; improve the living standards of ethnic minority populations; strengthen environmental protection; and mitigate and prevent the adverse impacts of climate change.
-The Plan underlines the need to develop favorable conditions for the private sector and to gradually reduce the contribution of the state sector to GDP, while increasing the contribution from the private sector and FDI.
-The SEDP also outlines the importance of environmental protection, climate change mitigation, and adaption and building resilience to natural hazards.
+The country has completed review of this 5 year plan and is preparing the next 5 year plan, 2016 – 2020 to achieve the targets set in the 10-year strategy.

 Vietnam: Commitments by Fiscal Year (in millions of dollars)*